jrc03c/js-math-tools/readme.md

 Returns a copy of the original `DataFrame` in which the rows (if `axis` is 0) or columns (if `axis` is 1) have been put in a random order.

-### `DataFrame.sort(columns, directions)`
+### `DataFrame.sort(columns, directions)` or `DataFrame.sort(fn, directions)`

-Returns a copy of the original `DataFrame` sorted by the given `columns`.
-For `columns`, a whole number, string, or array of whole numbers or strings can be given.
+Returns a copy of the original `DataFrame` sorted by the given `columns` or `fn`.
+The `columns` argument can be a whole number, string, or array of whole numbers or strings can be given.
+The `fn` argument can be a comparison function that will compare `Series` against each other.
 By default, all of the columns will be sorted in ascending order; but to override this behavior, pass a boolean value, array of boolean values, or array of "ascending" / "descending" string values as `directions`.

 ### `DataFrame.toCSVString()`

 Returns a stringified copy of the original `DataFrame` in CSV format.

-### `DataFrame.toCSV(path, shouldIncludeIndex=true)`
+### `DataFrame.saveAsCSV(path, shouldIncludeIndex=true)`

 Writes the `DataFrame` to disk at `path` in CSV format.
 By default, the saved data will include the list of row names.
 To disable this, pass `false` as `shouldIncludeIndex`.
+In a browser, only a filename need be passed as `path` since the file will just be downloaded in whatever way the browser usually downloads files.
+In Node, however, a filesystem path (relative or absolute) must be passed as `path`.

 ### `DataFrame.toJSONString()`